jhpyle/docassemble/docs.md

 **docassemble** tries to provide helpful error messages in the browser or in logs stored on the server.

+If you get stuck, you can seek out [Support] from the **docassemble** community.
+You might also find that there is an example interview in the [Recipes] that will help you solve your problem.

-Financial officers will be pleased to know that **docassemble** is free software available with a highly permissive open-source [License].
+**docassemble** is free software available with a highly permissive open-source [License].
+It gets updated frequently, and you can see what new features are available by inspecting the [Change Log].

+If you have been using **docassemble** for a long time, you need learn about the necessity of doing a [Python Upgrade].

 # <a name="using documentation"></a>Using the documentation